matthiasbieri/webscrapping_with_r/README.md

-# Real Estate Web Scraping Project
+# Real Estate Web Scraping Project (WIP - at the moment quite messy...)

 A project to collect and analyze data on new construction projects in the real estate industry.